omunroe-com/navewiki/List-of-languages-that-compile-to-JS.md

 * [[jLang|http://jlang.org/]] adds object oriented syntax, namespaces, operators overriding
 * [[Restrict Mode|http://restrictmode.org/]]
 * [[TIScript|http://www.codeproject.com/KB/recipes/TIScript.aspx]] gentle extension of JavaScript
+* [[Six|https://github.com/matthewrobb/six]] Six is a language super-set of JavaScript that enables new syntactic features from the 6th edition of ECMAScript to be used, through a transpiler, in your scripts today.

 #### Ruby